bipinkrish/Video-Compressor-Bot/README.md

-# video-compressor-telegram-bot
+# Video-Compressor-Bot

-It compress's video in h265 codec
+A Telegram Bot that compress's video in h265 codec

-# Env variables

-TOKEN ->> Bot API Token

-ID ->> API ID
+---

+## Variables

-HASH ->> API Hash
+- `API_HASH` Your API Hash from my.telegram.org
+- `API_ID` Your API ID from my.telegram.org
+- `BOT_TOKEN` Your bot token from @BotFather

+---